zarlish13/YouTube-Clone-using-HTML-and-CSS/README.md

 2. Open youtube.html in your browser.

 ## 🛠 Technologies Used
-*HTML5 for structuring the webpage.
+HTML5 for structuring the webpage
-*CSS3 for styling and layout.
+CSS3 for styling and layout

 ## 📷 Screenshots
 ![YouTube Clone Screenshot](project-screenshots/screenshot1.png)